 Seminar presentations will be evaluated on both content and delivery.
 Content should include a clear summary of the research evaluated as well as an evaluation of the contributions of the research.
+Sophistication of treatment (e.g., evidence of critical thinking, insight, etc.) will be assessed as well.
 Evaluation of quality of delivery will include whether the presenters appear practiced and prepared, how well they engage with the audience and manage discussion, good use of slides, appropriate timing, and how well questions are addressed.
 More detailed instructions and criteria will be posted on D2L.